 Cons: Clamp can be uncomfortable for some.
 Can be too aggressive-sounding at times.

 Oppo PM3 – A very good general purpose headphone whose sound surely suits the masses.
 The bass is essentially bottomless and the midrange has a slightly warm tilt.
 Treble is a bit laid-back but quite coherent as a whole.
-Design is strikingly handsome and the overall comfort is very good.
+The design is strikingly handsome and the overall comfort is very good.
 And oh, passive noise isolation is pretty decent too.
 Oppo PM3 on Amazon.

 Cons: A little U-shaped, and could be too warm and bright for some.